 Lutzka Zivny lives in the North Beach Area of San Francisco, where she is a community activist, graphic artist/designer/illustrator, and Lyft driver.
-She is the co-ordinator of BBI’s outreach and fundraising for LGBT causes.
+She is the co-ordinator of BBI’s outreach and fundraising for LGBT causes, and our ambassador to the Rusinga Humanist Orphanage project (directed by Czech and Slovak women) - Lutzka is a dual citizen of the USA and Czech Republic.
 Previous to BBI, she’s done volunteer work for Friends of Yick Wo and International Rescue Committee (a refugee resettlement nonprofit).
-She is a dual citizen of the USA and Czech Republic.

 Walker Bristol is the Humanist in Residence at Tufts University and a student chaplain at Brigham and Women’s Hospital.
 Formerly having worked with the Foundation Beyond Belief and the Humanist Community at Harvard, Walker is passionate about creating chaplaincy spaces where people can share their stories and through those stories be mobilized to social action.
 Walker was born and raised in North Carolina and now lives in Massachusetts.

-Hank Pellissier - Is the founder and program director of BBI.
-He’s a brain health and education writer at GreatSchools.org, ex-columnist at Salon.com, NYTimes.com, SFGate.com, author of Brighter Brains: 225 ways to elevate or injure IQ.
-MA in Humanities/Religious Studies.
-Produced the first Atheist Film Festival, and a Future of Religion conference.
-Founder of two preschools: Bernal Kids Co-op and Mission Kids Co-op.
-Directed Institute of Ethics and Emerging Technologies Africa Future Project.
+Hank Pellissier - Is the founder / program director of BBI.
+He’s a brain health and education writer at GreatSchools.org, ex-columnist at Salon.com, NYTimes.com, SFGate.com, author of Brighter Brains: 225 ways to elevate or injure IQ, with an MA in Humanities/Religious Studies.
+He produced the first San Francisco Atheist Film Festival, a 2010 Atheist Calendar, and The Future of Religion conference (Piedmont, 2014).
+He’s the founder of two preschools: Bernal Kids Co-op and Mission Kids Co-op, and he directed Institute of Ethics and Emerging Technologies Africa Future Project.
 Bio here.

 Laura Paoletti specializes in Women’s Healthcare as a Nurse Practitioner, providing care for women across the life-span with a clinical focus on teenagers, contraception and sexual health.
 She has practiced as a Certified Nurse Midwife since 2001, delivering over three thousand babies.
 She works in the Birth Center at Sonoma Valley Hospital as an RN, and is also Clinical Director of the Sweet Success program, providing clinical oversight and support for pregnant women with gestational diabetes.